mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 The Raisin64 pipeline connects together the various processing elements detailed in later sections.
 Having seen several academic and open-source processor designs, the processing pipeline tends to be one of the more confusing modules to look at, not because of algorithmic complexity but usually due to the sheer number of signals moving around the design.

-Special effort was made to minimize the number of delay registers and extraneous signals at the various pipeline stages to keep the design understandable and relatively easy to debug.
+Special effort was made to minimize the number of delay registers and extraneous signals at the various pipeline stages, keeping the design understandable and relatively easy to debug.

 Below is an example of the Raisin64 executing the :ref:`VGA Demo Program <software:VGA Demo Program>`: